 Nor can every manager interpret and implement the employee handbook as she chooses.
 Payroll and benefits need administration, even if they are now electronically handled.
 The administrative functions of the HR department continue to need management and implementation.
 These tasks are not going away anytime soon.

 In this role, employees regarded HR as the enemy and going to HR was the kiss of death for your ongoing relationship with your own manager.
 Employees believed and were often correct, that the HR function was in place solely to serve the needs of management.
 Thus, employee complaints often fell on deaf ears in an HR department that existed to serve managers' needs.

-Stories shared by readers are hard on HR professionals.
 They criticize everything from their education to their professionalism to their support for employees.
 More importantly, they accuse HR professionals of misleading employees, failing to keep employee information confidential, and exhibiting poor practices in areas such as investigations, benefits options, and hiring employees.

 In some cases, HR is held in such disrespect that you may want to understand why your employees hate HR.
 Part of it is, of course, that employees don't always understand what the HR department does.